CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/astralsorcery/constellation.md

         minor()
         ```

     - `#!groovy Color`.
 Sets the color of the Constellation.
+(Default `Major: #2843CC, Weak: #432CB0, Minor: #5D197F`).

         ```groovy
         color(int)
         ```

     - `#!groovy ArrayList<MoonPhase>`.
 Sets what phase of the moon the Constellation appears in.
 Only applies if the Constellation type is Minor.
 Requires greater than or equal to 0.
-(Default `null`).

         ```groovy
         phase(MoonPhase)